deepankar96/OCR/README.md

-An approach to developing a neural network to detect handwritten documents.
+An approach to developing a neural network to digitize handwritten documents.
 Tasks Requied to be completed:
 1.Character Segmentation Process
 2.Neural Network for OCR